FullStaQD/architecture/docs/06_runtime_view.md

 ### Application Layer (Downwards)

 1. Simulation App:
-    - This is the Entry Point for the scenario and this runtime.
+    - The Simulation App is the entry point for this scenario.
+    - It takes the molecule specification and passes it down to the Hartree-Fock

 2. Hartree-Fock:
-    - Using molecular geometry as an input, this process performs a transformation to estimate a molecule's ground-state energy and determine its molecular orbitals.
-    It outputs these orbitals, one- and two-electron integrals, and the classical ground-state energy, serving as a starting point for quantum algorithms.
+    - The Hartree-Fock is the first transformation step to get from the molecule input to a quantum ready representation
+    - Its input is the molecular geometry in our scenario
+    - The output are the electron integrals.

-3. Hamiltonian Formulator:
+4. Hamiltonian Formulator:
-    - Using the one- and two-electron integrals as an input, this process formulates the system quantum-mechanically through second quantization.
-    It outputs a fermionic Hamiltonian expressed in terms of electron creation and annihilation operators, going from a classical approximation to a quantum representation.
+   - The Hamiltonian formulation maps the electron integrals into a fermonic Hamiltonian.

-4. Jordan-Wigner:
+6. Jordan-Wigner:
-    - Using the fermionic Hamiltonian as input, this process translates the system into the language of quantum computing by mathematically mapping electrons onto qubits.
-    It outputs a qubit Hamiltonian, structuring the quantum system for execution on a quantum circuit.
+   - The Jordan-Wigner Transformation allows a qubit representation using a fermonic Hamiltonian and turning it into a spin Hamiltonian, which is equivalent to a chain of qubits.

-5. VQE (Variational Quantum Eigensolver):
+8. VQE (Variational Quantum Eigensolver):
-    - Using a qubit Hamiltonian, a parameterized quantum circuit and a classical optimization algorithm, this hybrid process uses a quantum computer to measure energy states while a classical computer iteratively adjusts parameters to find the true ground state.
-    It outputs the calculated ground-state energy of the molecule and the optimal parameters for the circuit.
+   - The VQE Algorithm is a hybrid algorithm, which uses the qubit hamiltonian to create a parameterised quantum circuit.

-6. VQE Program Generator
+9. VQE Program Generator
-    - Using the number of qubits, system properties, and a chosen strategy, this process constructs a parameterize quantum circuit to act as a trial wavefunction for the VQE algorithm and then outputs a parameterized circuit.

-7. Logical Optimisation:
-    - Using the unoptimized quantum circuit as input, this process optimizes the design by removing redundant operations and adapting it to the physical limitations of quantum hardware.
-    It outputs a shorter, optimized circuit with fewer gates, delivering a hardware-ready architecture.
+    - With the parametrised circuit the program generator creates a program for the transpilation pipeline in the system layer.

 ### System Layer - Downwards

-The transpilation process can be broken down in six different steps;
+The transpilation pipeline consists of 6 steps:

-8. Initialization Stage
+1. Initialization Stage
-    - As the first stage in the process, it accepts a abstract circuit defined gates and performs high-level logical optimizations.
-    It breaks down complex multi-qubit operations, ultimately outputting a simplified abstract circuit that contains only one- and two-qubit operations.
+    - Using the quantum program from the Application Layer, the transpilation pipeline can start.
+    - The first step of the transpilation pipeline is breaking down multi- and custom made qubit- gates into one- or two-qubit operations.

-9. Layout Stage
+2. Layout Stage
-    - This stage maps the input circuit's virtual qubits to the target's physical hardware qubits, expanding the circuit to match the hardware's overall size.
+    - This stage maps the input circuit's virtual qubits to the target's physical hardware qubits.
+    - Ideally, the algorithm maps the qubit next to each other, which interact the most.
-    While it does not guarantee continuous connectivity or direct execution validity, finding an optimal initial layout is a importnant, computationally expensive step that minimizes error rates and reduces the need for subsequent routing.
+    - While it does not guarantee continuous connectivity or direct execution validity, finding an optimal initial layout is a important, computationally expensive step that minimizes error rates and reduces the need for subsequent routing.

-7. Routing Stage
+3. Routing Stage
-    - This adapts a logical quantum circuit to fit the physical connectivity constraints of a specific quantum chip's topology.
+    - As described in the step before, a perfect connectivity between the qubits can not always be achieved.
+Therefore this stage adds additional operations to adapt to these constraints.
-    Taking the original circuit and hardware coupling map as inputs, it outputs a physically compatible circuit by inserting SWAP gates to move information between previously unconnected qubits.
+    - Using the  circuit and hardware topology as inputs, it can create  a physically compatible circuit by inserting SWAP gates to move information between previously not connected qubits.

-10. Translation Stage
+4. Translation Stage
-    - This stage rewrites all circuit operations into the specific native gates supported by the target hardware's Instruction Set Architecture (ISA).
+    - This stage rewrites all previously chosen gates into the specific native gates supported by the target hardware's Instruction Set Architecture (ISA).

-11. Optimization Stage
+5. Optimization Stage
     - This stage executes low-level, hardware-aware refinements on circuits that are already compatible with the target's Instruction Set Architecture (ISA).

-12. Scheduling Stage
+6. Scheduling Stage
-    - The scheduling stage receives an ISA-compatible circuit and inserts explicit delay instructions to accurately reflect qubit idle periods and hardware timing constraints.
+    - The scheduling stage receives an ISA-compatible circuit and inserts explicit delay instructions to accurately reflect qubit idle periods, hardware timing constraints and to reduce error rate.
-    It ensures the final output remains ISA-compatible while updating start-time metadata and optionally applying walltime-sensitive transformations.
+    - It ensures the final output remains ISA-compatible while updating start-time metadata and optionally applying walltime-sensitive transformations.

+7. Circuit-Command Mapping
+   - Using the ISA-compatible circuit, additional information like number of measurements demanded and a translation table, which translated the commands into backend compatible commands, this steps gives a list of operations to the device and firmware of the hardware.

 ### Physical Layer

-14. Superconducting Device and Firmware:
+1. Superconducting Device and Firmware:
     - Using digital hardware instructions and pulse definitions, this process converts these commands into physical signals to control operations on the quantum chip.
-    It outputs a Microwave Signal List directly to the quantum hardware, translating digital instructions into executable physical actions.
+    - It outputs a Microwave Signal List directly to the quantum hardware, translating digital instructions into executable physical actions.

-15. Molecule Laser:
+2. Molecule Laser:
-    - Using the Microwave Signal List as input, this hardware component executes the physical quantum operations by responding to control signals and manipulating the states of the qubits.
+    - The Molecule Laser uses the Microwave Signal List to execute the quantum operations on the physical hardware.
-    It outputs a physical feedback signal to the sensor, when the operation or measurement is complete.
+    - When all operations are done, the Molecule Laser sends a status flag to the Energy Sensor

-16. Energy Sensor:
+3. Energy Sensor:
-    - Using the Status Flag from the quantum hardware as input, this readout process measures the final physical state of the qubits and translates these quantum states back into classical information.
-    It outputs classical measurement data, such as bitstrings or calculated energy values, sending it back to the classical runtime for further processing and optimization.
+    - When the Molecule Laser updated its status, this step measures the qubit energy levels

 ### System Layer - Upwards

-17. Transpilation
+7. Transpilation
-    - Using the Qubit energy level, it translates the energy levels to an expactation value.
+    - In this step, the qubit energy levels are transformed into an expectation value.
+    - To do this, additional backend data is needed to interpret the measured results.

 ### Application Layer - Upwards

-18. COBYLA
+10. COBYLA
-    - Using the measured expectation values it optimizes the costfunction by modeling it with linear approximations to avoid noisy quantum derivative calculations.
-    It outputs updated parameters to refine the circuit in the next iteration.
+    - COBYLA is a classical optimizer which needs an expectation value as input.
+    - It compares the expectation value to the last one (if it exists) and tries to optimize the parameters of the VQE algorithm.
+    - After an local optimal solution is found or the maximum of iterations is reached, the classical optimizer terminates

-19. VQE Program Generator
+11. VQE Program Generator
-    - Using the number of qubits, system properties, and a chosen strategy, this process constructs a parameterize quantum circuit to act as a trial wavefunction for the VQE algorithm.
-    It then outputs a parameterized circuit for the next iteration or returns the final results.
+    - The Program Generator updates the parameters of the COBYLA algorithm and starts the process again.
+    - When the classical optimizer terminates, the Program Generator gives the optimal result towards the Error Mitigation Method.

-20. Zero Noise Extrapolation
+12. Zero Noise Extrapolation
-    - It intentionally amplifying the hardware noise of a circuit across multiple scale factors and fitting a classical curve to the results to estimate the ideal state.
-    It takes a series of noisy expectation values measured at these elevated noise levels as input and outputs a single, error-mitigated value that approximates the true, noiseless computation.
+    - The Zero Noise Extrapolation (ZNE) is a error mitigation method, which can reduce the error rate by using an expectation value and a circuit has input
+    - It creates a program to measure a new expectation value with a circuit, which has still the same function but uses more gates.
+    - This process is repeated multiple times and lead towards a noise pattern, which allows to reduce the error rate by extrapolation.

-21. Simulation App
+13. Simulation App
-    - This is the Exit Point for the scenario.
+    - The error-optimized expectation value is given towards the simulation app, which then visualize it as ground state energy for the user.

 ## Quantum Cloud Services {#_runtime_scenario_2}